BelickNicko/AutoCVAT/README.md

 Then you can use AutoCvat to get the annotations using custom weights:

 ![Cvat YOLO-World example](documentation/yolo_world_example.jpg)

+## How to do Zero-shot instance segmentation

+...

 ## How to create lables for your CVAT project
 If you will set cli command `--cvat_json=True`, you will get json file containing everything you need to create a project for your auto annotations.